Residents

 Developers have expressed a strong interest in expanding residential housing in the Wellington Urban Centre.
 To facilitate residential development in Wellington, the municipality must expand water and wastewater services, which is estimated to cost $96.5 million between 2020 and 2042.

-To recover the growth-related costs of these solutions, the municipality is considering introducing an area-specific development charges (DC) background study and by-law.
+To recover the growth-related costs of these solutions, the municipality introduced an area-specific development charges (DC) background study and by-law in May 2021.

 Previous Development Charges Background Studies

-Should you require additional years information, or you have further questions contact Amanda Carter – Director of Finance acarter@pecounty.on.ca or by phone at 613-476-2148 extension 1502
+Should you require additional years information or you have further questions, contact Arryn McNichol – Director of Finance and Information Technology amcnichol@pecounty.on.ca or by phone at 613.476.2148 extension 1502

 Asset Management

-The municipality has developed an asset management plan for core infrastructure services including transportation (roads) and water and wastewater.
-The Asset Management Plan provides an assessment of the current state of roads and water and wastewater infrastructure, and identifies asset management and financing strategies to ensure infrastructure requirements are being met.
+The municipality has developed an Asset Management Plan for core infrastructure services — including transportation (roads) and water and wastewater — and non-core assets — including facilities, fleet, equipment, and parks and recreation assets.
+The Asset Management Plan provides an assessment of the current state of roads and water and wastewater infrastructure and identifies asset management and financing strategies to ensure infrastructure requirements are being met.

 Purchasing